3rd Annual Brown Arrhythmia Symposium: Best Practices and Emerging Therapies

 Specialized content has been specifically designed for associated professionals and advanced practitioners involved in the management of patients with cardiac rhythm disorders.
 The program will uniquely highlight clinical controversies in a clinical case format.

-This year’s program features expert faculty affiliated with Lifespan’s Cardiovascular Institute, the Warren Alpert School of Medicine, Brown University and Brigham and Women’s Hospital, Harvard University.
+This year’s program features expert faculty affiliated with Lifespan’s Cardiovascular Institute, the Warren Alpert School of Medicine, Brown University, Mayo Clinic, and University of California, San Francisco.

 Physicians, Physician Assistants, Nurse Practitioners, Pharmacists, Nurses, Residents & Fellows specializingin Anesthesiology, Cardiac Surgery, Cardiology, Electrophysiology, Emergency Medicine, Family Medicine, Internal Medicine, and Primary Care.